Michael Parsons (Australian footballer)

+Michael Parsons played 85 games in the NBL for Launceston (36) and West Adelaide (49), scoring 8.1 points per game and grabbing 4.7 rebounds per game.

+Australian Rules Football

-Parsons later converted to Australian Rules Football, playing as a ruckman.
-He is best remembered in football circles for his Jack Oatey Medal winning performance in North Adelaide's 1987 SANFL Grand Final win.
-He was then recruited to Sydney with the tenth pick in the 1987 VFL Draft but struggled to make an impact in his three years, although he gathered three Brownlow Medal votes for his 23 disposal effort in a match against the West Coast Eagles midway through his first season.
-Parsons returned to North Adelaide in 1991 and finished the year as a member of another premiership team.
+While in Adelaide, Parsons was approached by North Adelaide Football Club coach Michael Nunan about the possibility of returning to play Aussie Rules footy.
+He joined the Roosters in 1983 as a ruckman/forward and is best remembered for his Jack Oatey Medal winning performance in North Adelaide's 1987 SANFL Grand Final win over Glenelg (who had actually beaten Parsons and the Roosters in the 1985 and 1986 Grand Finals).

+He was then recruited to Sydney with the tenth pick in the 1987 VFL draft but struggled to make an impact in his three years, although he gathered three Brownlow Medal votes for his 23 disposal effort in a match against the West Coast Eagles midway through his first season.

+Parsons returned to North Adelaide in 1991 and finished the year as a member of another premiership winning team as the Roosters defeated West Adelaide by 75 points in a highly spiteful Grand Final where there were numerous all-in brawls.